This notice applies to all our clients, prospective clients and business contacts about whom we hold personal information.

 We use your data to:

-- Identity and AML checks and performing credit checks to include bankruptcy searches and to distribute funds to you in accordance with a deceased’s Will
+- Identity and AML checks, Sanctions Screening and performing credit checks to include bankruptcy searches and to distribute funds to you in accordance with a deceased’s Will

 - Provide legal advice and representation